DayZedAndConfused762/Y.A.A.C/doc/inspiration.md

 What is the coolest thing you've done with a Raspberry Pi? | https://www.quora.com/What-is-the-coolest-thing-youve-done-with-a-Raspberry-Pi
 Just got a Pi Zero W. What are some good first projects for it? | https://www.reddit.com/r/RASPBERRY_PI_PROJECTS/comments/16b5t44/just_got_a_pi_zero_w_what_are_some_good_first/
 MagPi Raspberry Pi Projects | https://magpi.raspberrypi.com/books/projects-1/pdf/download
+Doscher.com, one of the most popular CyberDecks | https://www.doscher.com/